Functional Safety & RAMS

 The ISO 12100 defines general requirements for risk analysis of machinery.
 ISO 13849 and ISO 62061 provide guidance on the design, validation and integration of safety relevant controls on a basic level of complexity, while the IEC 61508 provides requirements on development processes as well as on the design and testing of more complex hardware-software systems.

-Besides the possibility of independent inspections of processes and products, CertX is a notified body for machinery safety and can provide the required safety evidences to distribute safety relevant machinery on the European market.
+CertX is a EU-notified body for machinery safety and can provide the required safety evidences for the CE marking required to sell safety relevant machinery on the European market.
+Our inspections products and processes will ease the integration of your components for your clients and increase the “sellability”.

 In the railway area, considerations for safety are extended by an analysis of reliability (the achievable periods of uninterrupted operation), availability (the percentage in which a system is operable) and maintainability, forming the term RAMS as defined in the EN 5012x series of standards.